PieterjanMontens/rerest/readme.md

 =========================

 ----
 This is a **work in progress**.
-Final application might be anything between description bellow and a flying saucer/cookie dispenser combo.
+Final application might be anything between description below and a flying saucer/cookie dispenser combo.

 ----

-Rerest is a **RE**STful **Re**cord **St**ore applying the **HATEOAS** constraints.
+Rerest is a **RESTful** Record Store applying the **HATEOAS** constraints.
 As such, it can be automaticaly browsed by end-users, developers and software alike without the need for out-of-band information, even if application and URL structures evolve.

-It is meant to be used as an Open Data record store, or as a simple internal Json depot.
+It is meant to be used as an Open Data record store, or as a simple internal Json/XML/whatever depot.

 Open Data record store:
 -----------------------